Tableau for Beginners: Get CA Certified, Grow Your Career

 But just watching the videos won't make you an expert.
 For mastery, you need to go hands-on by answering questions that reinforce the skills from the videos.
 To go hands-on, you'll install the Public version of the Tableau software, which is available for free and easy to install on Mac or Windows.
 Then you'll download the sample data set included with the course, and Tableau to answer questions about this sample data.

 After completing the units on fundamental Tableau skills, solidify your knowledge by answer questions similar to those on the Tableau Qualified Associate certification exam.
 If you get stuck on a question, you can watch a video presenting the solution.

-Course includes access to a full length Tableau Qualified Associate Certification Exam.
+Course includes access to three full-length Tableau Certified Associate Certification.

 The final part of the course is the final project where you use Tableau to create a unique visualization on a topic of your choosing using publicly available data.
 Save your project to the Tableau Public website and you'll have a project you can show potential employers.

 - This Tableau course is meant for those who are looking to move forward in their career by building skills in data science and data visualization.

 - Students who wish to prepare for the Tableau Certified Associate certification exam.